 Throughout the next 30 years, Mount Mercy met the physical demands of a growing student population.
 Donnelly Center was opened in 1975, followed by Hennessey Recreation Center (1985), Busse Center (1993), Lundy Commons (1995) and Betty Cherry Heritage Hall (1996).
 Students utilized these spaces for classes, course work, athletic endeavors, co-curricular activities, and for socializing – and with these new facilities came increased opportunities.
 By 1997, students had the option to write for the Mount Mercy Times, to participate in a robust athletic program with 13 NAIA varsity sports, and adult students were welcomed into the ADVANCE program, a partnership with Kirkwood Community College.

 Many years had passed since Mount Mercy was a junior college, but the feeling of imminent change was much the same in 2006 as it was in 1956.
 The College had recently completed construction on Andreas House (2001), a residence suite for upperclassmen, and Basile Hall (2003), adding additional classroom and laboratory space for business, biology, chemistry, physics and other programs.
-In July 2006 the campus community welcomed the leadership of Dr. Christopher Blake as the eighth president of Mount Mercy, succeeding Dr. Robert Pearce.
-President Blake’s innovation and guidance was immediately felt on campus.
-In the next four years, Mount Mercy would add graduate programs in business, education, marriage and family therapy, and nursing, and for the first time in its history offer athletic scholarships.
-On August 23, 2010, Blake led the institution’s re-designation to Mount Mercy University, making Mount Mercy the only Mercy University in the state of Iowa and one of only four in the Midwest.
-Under President Blake’s leadership, the College would adopt a new campus master plan, designating the construction of a University Center and Plaza and Walk.
-Groundbreaking for these projects began in June 2010, heralding the first of many changes to the physical environment on the hill.
+On August 23, 2010, the institution was re-designated to Mount Mercy University, making Mount Mercy the only Mercy University in the state of Iowa and one of only four in the Midwest.
+Construction began on the University Center in the heart of Mount Mercy’s main campus in 2010 and the facility opened in 2011 offering the campus community a beautiful space to socialize and study.